brunoro/wordtree.js/README.md

 TODO
 ----
-- make the options be read from CSS
+- make the options and parameters be read from CSS
 - fix the SVG canvas size
 - fix the textsize
 - test it!